AndyCYao/personal_webpage/content/courses/cmpt318.md

 LOESS is computational heavy because of constantly recalculating per the sliding window.
 It gives accurate data if work with lots of data.

+LOESS, smaller fraction means smaller set of neighbors, so more sensitive to noise in that region

+larger fraction means won't respond to signal changes as well.

 ### What is a covariance matrix
 Covariance measures how related item x is to y.
 Positive covariance means when x moves up, y moves up, Negative Convariance means when x moves up, y moves down. and 0 means they are not related at all